IEEE-UCSD-RoboCup-2020/TRC-Software/README.md

   * ```shell
     make open-grsim
     ```

   * grSim might display error messgae in the bottom region, just ignore them

+  * For the first time running grSim, in order to let it work with our software, please manually change the following settings in the GUI

+    * Under Geometry / Game / Division, select division B
+    * Under Geometry / Game / Robots Count, type in 6
+    * Under Geometry / BlueTeam, select Triton, do the same for YellowTeam too

 * ER-Force Simulator